Lectures and Workshops

 Mod-ified Trees - 3 hours

 Whip up this top selling runner and learn some cool new cutting and applique tricks at the same time.
 Never used the Leaves Galore template?
 You'll want to see how it makes this quilt a joy to create.
 Few projects truly can be completed or near completed in three hours, but this one really can, and is fun in any season.
-Pattern fee $8.00 additional per student.
+Pattern required.
 Kits available.

 Suite Life - 3 hours